 Growing Guidelines

-In order for the fruit to develop as big as possible, it is best to plant seeds on slight slopes that favor good drainage and in slightly acidic soils (pH of 6.0 - 7.0).
+In order for the fruit to develop as big as possible, it is best to plant the mango seeds on slight slopes that favor good drainage and in slightly acidic soils (pH of 6.0 - 7.0).

 Additional Information